Shopping Around? What You Should Consider When Buying a Franchise

 1. Did the opening of your business go according to plan?

-2. How effective and useful was your initial training and is the ongoing training?
+2. How effective and useful was your initial training, and is it ongoing training?

 3. How much support does the franchisor give you on a day-to-day basis?